Tooth extraction is always the treatment choice of last resort, but it may be necessary for a number of situations:

-In many cases, wisdom teeth fail to erupt completely and are impacted in the jaw bone.
+In many cases, wisdom teeth fail to erupt completely, impacting the jaw bone.
 Over time, this can put pressure on surrounding soft tissue, adjacent teeth, nerves, and even ear canals.
 Your dentist at Fuller Dental will work with you to determine if your wisdom teeth should be removed.

 If you or your child experience bleeding or sudden pain after your procedure, contact our office as soon as possible for advice on how to proceed.
-Give us a call at (336) 290-7401, or request an appointment online today.
+Call us at (336) 290-7401, or request an appointment online today.